cbhacks/CrashEdit/README.md

 They have been replaced by the following Nuget packages:

- * `OpenTK` 3.3.2
+ * `OpenTK.WinForms` 4.0.0-pre7
- * `OpenTK.GLControl` 3.1.0
+ * `DiscUtils.Iso9660` 0.16.13
- * `DiscUtils.Iso9660` 0.16.4
+ * `SpaceWizards.SharpFont` 1.0.2

 These packages are referenced but are not included in the repo.
-Build tools such as Visual Studio, msbuild, dotnet cli, etc. should download these automatically.
+Build tools such as Visual Studio, msbuild, dotnet cli, etc. should download these automatically, along with all their dependencies (not listed).

 ### Nullable references